 Maintaining without updating translations

-Keeping translations up to date under heavy changes in the documentation in English may be almost impossible, especially when a lot of contributors brings changes.
+Keeping translations up to date if the English documentation has been heavily changed is a hard task, especially when a lot of contributors submit changes.

-The following tasks are listed in decreasing priority order.
+The following tasks are listed in decreasing priority order; a rationale is given after the list.

 1. Update macros.itexi.
 For each obsolete macro definition, if it is possible to update macro usage in documentation with an automatic text or regexp substitution, do it and delete the macro definition from macros.itexi; otherwise, mark this macro definition as obsolete with a comment, and keep it in macros.itexi until the documentation translation has been updated and no longer uses this macro.

-2. Update *.tely files completely with make check-translation – you may want to redirect output to a file because of overwhelming output, or call check-translation.py on individual files, see Check state of translation.
+2. Update .tely files completely with make check-translation – you may want to redirect output to a file because of overwhelming output, or directly call the check-translation.py script on individual files, see Check state of translation.

-3. In .itelys, match sections and .itely file names with those from English docs, which possibly involves moving nodes contents in block between files, without updating contents itself.
-In other words, the game is catching where has gone each section.
-In Learning manual, and in Notation Reference sections which have been revised in GDP, there may be completely new sections: in this case, copy @node and @section-command from English docs, and add the marker for untranslated status @untranslated on a single line.
-Note that it is not possible to exactly match subsections or subsubsections of documentation in English, when contents has been deeply revised; in this case, keep obsolete (sub)subsections in the translation, marking them with a line @c obsolete just before the node.
+3. In .itely files, match sections and .itely file names with those from the English documentation files, which possibly involves moving the contents of complete node blocks between files (without updating the documentation itself).
+In other words, the ‘game’ is to find out where each section has been moved to.
+In case there are completely new sections, copy @node and @section commands from the English documentation files and add the marker for untranslated status (@untranslated, on a line of its own).
+Note that it is often not possible to exactly match subsections or subsubsections of the English documentation when its contents has been deeply revised; in this case, keep obsolete (sub)subsections in the translation and mark them with a line @c obsolete just before the node.

-• without Emacs AucTeX installed, C-c C-s shows structure of current Texinfo file in a new buffer *Occur*; to show structure of two files simultaneously, first split Emacs window in 4 tiles (with C-x 1 and C-x 2), press C-c C-s to show structure of one file (e.g., the translated file), copy *Occur* contents into *Scratch*, then press C-c C-s for the other file.
+• Without the AUCTeX package for Emacs installed, the key sequence C-c C-s shows the structure of the current Texinfo file in a new buffer called *Occur*.
+To show the structure of two files simultaneously, first split the Emacs window in 4 tiles (with C-x 1 and C-x 2), then press C-c C-s to show the structure of one file (e.g., the translated file), copy the contents of *Occur* into the *Scratch* buffer, then press C-c C-s for the other file.

-If you happen to have installed AucTeX, you can either call the macro by doing M-x texinfo-show-structure or create a key binding in your ~/.emacs, by adding the four following lines:
+If you happen to have AUCTeX installed, there is a function for this, which you can call with M-x texinfo-show-structure.
+You can also create a key binding in your ~/.emacs configuration file by adding the four following lines:

 (add-hook 'Texinfo-mode-hook